HOW TO THICKEN HOMEMADE NON-DAIRY MILK YOGURT

 Tip: A double boiler will keep the milk from scorching during heating.

 Tapioca comes from the root of the cassava plant.
 Tapioca flour is pure starch and is limited in nutritional value other than it contains some resistant starch.
 Resistant starch, as the name suggests, is resistant to digestion and functions like fibre in the digestive tract to feed friendly bacteria in the gut.
 Tapioca is not permitted on GAPS & SCD.

-Dissolve 2 tablespoons tapioca flour into 4 cups of milk before heating and culturing.
-Tapioca must be heated to 140⁰F/ 60⁰C to activate.
-If overheated, it may fail to thicken.
+Dissolve 2 tablespoons tapioca flour into 4 cups of coconut milk before heating and culturing.
+Tapioca must be heated to 160⁰F/ 70⁰C to activate.
+Stir continuously as it thickens to avoid lumps.
 Allow the milk to cool below 108°F (42° C) before adding the starter culture and sugar.

 Tip: Tapioca flour is a very fine flour that does not easily blend into liquid.
-To integrate more easily, combine the 2 tablespoons of flour into ¾ cup of milk and then stir into the rest of the milk.
+To integrate more easily, mix the tapioca flour into 1/2 cup of coconut milk and then stir into the rest of the milk.